beaker-project/beaker-dev-docs/proposals/enhanced-user-groups.rst

 Through the web UI:

    Go to the user preferences page.
-Find the user in the :term:`submission delegates` list, and click "Remove".
+Find the user in the :term:`submission delegates <submission delegate>` list, and click "Remove".

 Through the ``bkr`` cli::